toolkit-for-ynab/toolkit-for-ynab/docs/building-features.md

 shouldInvoke is called immediately once the page and YNAB is ready.
 This function should perform a synchronous operation to determine whether or not your feature should be invoked.
-You should also use this function in your `observe()`, or `onRouteChanged()` functions to determine whether or not you should invoke.
+You can also use this function in your `observe()`, or `onRouteChanged()` functions to determine whether or not you should invoke.

 Example: